Skip to main content

 8. Architecture and design

 Walk around and be amazed by Glasgow's architecture.
 From the neo-Gothic University of Glasgow to the Art Nouveau wonders of Charles Rennie Mackintosh, the city's heritage strides the centuries.
 Discover the city's flair for design through the work of amazing makers at markets and in creative hubs like The Hidden Lane.
 You'll also find stunning urban artworks wherever you go in the form of street murals.
-Find out more from our City Centre Mural Trail article and Contemporary Art Trail page.
+Find out more from our City Centre Mural Trail article and our Mackintosh Trail page.

 9. Neighbourhoods